khaled-11/job-finder-bot/README.md

   check = await updateCheck(sender_psid);
   // Check if the user have date in the database if (check.Item.reminder_date.S !== ""){
+      // Check the date and compare it with the time now. var checkDate = new Date();
       date = true;
   }
   // If everything looks good and the user agree